 - Needle- either traditional or plastic if kiddos are going to be helping.

-- Popcorn- you can use microwave (try to avoid butter and salt) or stovetop
+- Popcorn- you can use microwave (try to avoid butter and salt) or make popcorn using kernals on the stovetop.

 - Pop your popcorn and pour into a bowl.
 For a longer garland you'll probably use a bag or two...depending on how much snacking is happening while working.
-Which, snacking is totally recommended.
+Which, no judgement here!
+Microwave popcorn is fine, just make sure to get plain popcorn.
+Letting your popcorn sit out for a few days will make it stale which can make it easier to string.

 - You can measure a length of thread out, or just work off the spool.
 It's always an option to tie together threads of garland or to use various lengths around the tree.